Sailing with benign prostatic hyperplasia and prostate cancer

-- There is a growing number of men, whose already enlarged prostates have shrunk back after they have used a two-part saddle chair with about 40 mm wide gap under the pelvic opening.
+- There is a growing number of men, who’s already enlarged prostates have shrunk back after they have used a two-part saddle chair with about a 40 mm wide gap under the pelvic opening.

 - The prostate is very close to the skin, just round the edge of the pubic bone, and thus gets a lot of sitting pressure.